VladislavZaitsev/Projects/Evaluation of AB-test results/README.md

 The expected effect of the new recommender system was that in 14 days from the moment of registration in the system, users will show an improvement in each metric by at least 10%.
 Based on the available data, **the effect was not confirmed.**

 However, since the technical requirements were not met, the results of the A/B-test do not inspire confidence.
-In this regard, to solve the business problem of implementing the improved recommender system for all the users or maintaining the current one, it is necessary to conduct A/B-testing again, observing the requirements of the terms of reference.
+In this regard, to solve the business problem of implementing the improved recommender system for all the users or maintaining the current one, I suggest conducting A/B testing again, observing the requirements of the terms of reference.